American Fangs

 American Fangs was a five-piece alternative rock band from Houston, Texas.

 Background

 The Fangs' are a rock and roll outfit from Houston, TX.
 Their first album, American Fangs EP, was released in January 2009, followed by their self-titled LP in May 2013 via In De Goot.
 The band later produced an EP titled Pomona and the full-length album Dirty Legs, released in 2015 through Best Before Records with tracks produced by Machine, recorded and mixed in Austin Texas.

-Their single "Pomona" spent over a month in top five on Sirius XM Octane radio chart, peaking at #2.
+Their single "Pomona" spent over a month in top five on SiriusXM Octane radio chart, peaking at #2.
 The "Pomona" music video featured on VEVO possesses over 62,000 views.

 American Fangs opened for Deftones, Papa Roach, Fall Out Boy, Hollywood Undead, Middle Class Rut, Sevendust, and others.

 The festivals that the band have performed on include Download Festival, SXSW, Ship Rocked, Rock on the Range, Carolina Rebellion, Rocklahoma, Free Press Summer Fest, KFMA Fall Ball, Festapalooza Shreveport.